apache/pulsar/site2/docs/deploy-monitoring.md

 You can use grafana to easily create dashboard driven by the data that is stored in Prometheus.

-A `pulsar-grafana` Docker image is ready to use with the principal dashboards which is already in place.
-This is enabled by default when you deploy Pulsar on Kubernetes.
+When you deploy Pulsar on Kubernetes, a `pulsar-grafana` Docker image is enabled by default to use with the principal dashboards that is already in place.

 Enter the command below to use the dashboard manually: